v-iinh/v-iinh/README.md

 ###

-<p align="center">Feel free to find out more about me on my portfolio (https://vtran.org/)!
-I'm always on the lookout for opportunities to improve my skills and contribute to impactful projects.
-If you share my passion for technology and collaboration, let's stay in touch.</p>
+<p align="center">I'm an aspiring software developer, always eager for opportunities to enhance my skills and contribute to impactful projects.
+If you share my passion for technology and collaboration, let's stay in touch!</p>

 ###